|

 foods.
 Available in three varieties, the protein content is relatively

-low (30% dry) and fiber content is high, so you may notice large soft stools
+low (30% dry) and fiber content is high so you may notice large soft stools

 compared to high-protein foods.